gvgramazio/vrepper/README.md

 The last command will start V-REP in headless mode (no GUI) and run a simple simulation step-by-step.
 Then it will shut itself down and exit.

+## A note on PyCharm

+For those of you using the PyCharm IDE and are having issues running their experiments using the internal Python shell... that's normal.
+Somewhat.
+If you start PyCharm from the start menu then it will **NOT** keep any environmental variables (like the `export PATH...` line from above that you should have put in your `~/.bashrc` or `~/.zshrc`).
+But if you **start PyCharm from a shell** that solves the issue.
+It's a bit of a nasty workaround, but for the moment that's the easier solution for me (rather than editing the run configuration of every single experiment by hand).

 ## Why should you use V-REP

 - build your model with its GUI tools